 Log in to the Email Administrators Control Panel.

 From the Go to section menu, select Domains.

 If you have multiple domains, select the appropriate domain name.
 Or, to change domains, click change domain.

 Click Add Alias.

 In the Alternate Domain box, enter the full domain name that you want to assign as a domain alias or accepted domain.

 In the Alternate Domain Type area, select Domain Alias or Accepted Domain.
 To learn more, see the preceding section in this article.

-If you selected the Exchange option, Accepted Domain, select the Create alternate addresses for existing recipients check box to automatically generate the new domain addresses for your current Exchange mailboxes.
+If you selected the Exchange option, Accepted Domain, select the Create alternate addresses for the existing recipient's check box to automatically generate the new domain addresses for your current Exchange mailboxes.

 If you do not have email admin access, then a domain alias can still be added.
-Please contact support and open a support with a request to add a domain alias and we can set this up for you.
+Please contact support with a request to add a domain alias and we can set this up for you.